 Distance Learning Webinar

 For nearly 77 million children and youth, COVID-19 has taken away their classrooms and access to in-person learning environments for the past 18 months (UNICEF).
 Families and educational systems are adapting to mitigate risk and respond to emerging needs.
 Distance learning has been implemented at an unprecedented scale, across all education cycles and diverse contexts.
-During this webinar, we will explore distance learning resources for distinct perspectives: crisis, higher education, and literacy.
+During this webinar, we explored distance learning resources for distinct perspectives: crisis, higher education, and literacy.

 - Identify areas of connection of distance learning across higher education, crisis, and literacy instruction.